rust-lang/wg-async/src/vision/status_quo/alan_lost_the_world.md

 }
 ```

-Alan adds calls to `load_image` where appropriate, sees the message pop up in the console, and figures it's time to now actually do something to that loaded image.
+Alan adds calls to `load_image` where appropriate.
+They realize that nothing is happening, so they look through more documentation and find a thing called [`spawn_local`][WasmSpawn].
+Once they pass the result of `load_image` into that function, they see their log message pop up in the console, and figure it's time to actually do something to that loaded image data.

 At this point, Alan wants to put the downloaded image onto the screen, which in this project means putting it into a `Node` of the current `World`.
 A `World` is a bundle of global state that's passed around as things are loaded, rendered, and scripts are executed.
 It looks like this: